bignaux/lwNBD/README.md

 * no dynamically allocate memory
 * static-linking
-* C standard library usage
+* written in C99 (using -std=c99 compile-time flag), use standard library usage

-It has 3 API :
+The lwNBD API is broken down into 3:

 * an API to manage server and content to be embbed in apps.
 The idea is to be able to manage servers as xinetd would.